Carl Prinzler: Biography

 Circa 1908, Prinzler, Dupont and the Vonnegut Hardware Company entered into an arrangement providing for the manufacture, marketing and distribution of the patent protected hardware.
-Under the trade name Von Duprin (a blend of the three principals names, VONnegut, DUpont, PRINzler) the Von Duprin Safe Exit Device, as it was called, was manufactured, polished and distributed by the Vonnegut Hardware Company.
+Under the trade name Von Duprin (a blend of the three principals names, VONnegut, DUpont, PRINzler) the Von Duprin Safe Exit Device, as it was called, was manufactured and distributed by the Vonnegut Hardware Company.
 Manufacturing took place in Indianapolis (also in Chicago and Canada in later years).
-In 1908 Prinzler was named manager over the manufacturing process.
+In 1908, Prinzler was named manager over the manufacturing process.
 He was elected to the Board of Directors of Vonnegut in 1910.
 Dupont would continue his career as an architect and would leave an impressive legacy.

-Through an extensive, national network of independent sales representatives, the well conceived, high quality Von Duprin Safe Exit Devices were widely sold and installed in schools, hospitals, theaters, public assembly buildings, and other public and private buildings throughout the United States and in some foreign countries.
+Through an extensive, national network of independent sales representatives, the Von Duprin Safe Exit Devices were widely sold and installed in schools, hospitals, theaters, public assembly buildings, and other public and private buildings throughout the United States and in some foreign countries.

 Prinzler was proud of his affiliation with the Vonnegut Hardware Company and the Vonnegut family.
 His employment there spanned over 50 years.
 He continued to manage the manufacturing process and serve as a director of the company until his retirement.

 Prinzler resided at 3535 N. Central Avenue, Indianapolis.
 He was a member of the Indianapolis Athenaeum, the Hardware Age Club, the Shriners, the Scottish Rite and the Peniaipha Masonic Lodge.
 Prinzler died in Indianapolis on May 30, 1949 (aged 78) and was interred in Crown Hill Cemetery, Indianapolis.

-In 1965, Vonnegut Hardware Company was sold to the Schlage Lock Company, San Francisco.
-In 1966, Schlage resold the retail components of Vonnegut to Indianapolis developer Warren Atkinson, retaining all ownership interest in and to the industrial trade name Von Duprin and its products.
-Von Duprin continues to manufacture and distribute security related products under its present day holding company, Allegion.